HEmile/academic-obsidian/README.md

 The philosophy behind my approach comes from the idea of [knowledge graphs](https://en.wikipedia.org/wiki/Knowledge_graph).
 Notes are quite structured and atomic to prevent duplication and to optimize for retrieval.
 However, I also did my best to minimize the overhead for adding this structure.

 If you want to learn about this approach, please read the accompanying blog post at (TODO).

+**Installing this template**
+Well, that couldn't be easier!
+Just download/clone this repo, and open Obsidian on this folder.
+Merging it with your active setup is a lot trickier though.
+You'd need to compare in particular the active plugins and appearance snippets.